swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 ```swift
 protocol Shape /*: Copyable */ {...}
 ```
-If we try to supress the `Copyable` conformance on a generic parameter that also conforms to `Shape`, we get an error:
+If we try to suppress the `Copyable` conformance on a generic parameter that also conforms to `Shape`, we get an error:
 ```swift
 func f<T: Shape & ~Copyable>(_: T) {...}  // error
 ```
-The reason is that the conformance `T: Copyable` is _implied_ by `T: Shape`, and cannot be suppressed.
+The reason being that the conformance `T: Copyable` is _implied_ by `T: Shape`, and cannot be suppressed.

 Furthermore, a `Copyable` conformance can only be suppressed if the subject type